 To validate the platform, we initially made a navigable wireframe to test the functionality with users.

-We defined distinct colours to differentiate each of the five central topics of the project, allowing the user to identify the areas of interest visually in the interactive map.
+We defined distinct colours to differentiate each of the five central topics of the project, allowing the user to identify the areas of interest in the interactive map visually.

 When we integrate with Google Maps, the intention of showing pins around the city, according to the neighbourhood and the theme that the user sent the suggestion.

-With this information in mind, we developed the platform's layout, which used the city's background.
+Considering this information, we developed the platform's layout using the city's background.

-Due to the delivery deadline, the team decided to simplify the dashboard (internal area) so as not to jeopardize the release schedule set by the client.
+Due to the delivery deadline, the team decided to simplify the dashboard (admin area) so as not to jeopardize the release schedule set by the client.

-We submitted the platform for testing with seven users after completing the high-fidelity mockup, and we received four general pain points.
+After completing the high-fidelity mockup, we submitted the platform for testing with seven users and received four general pain points.

 Here’s an overview of the results of my design changes.